tobek/laminae/notes.md

 - used
     + "Nothing is created / Nothing is destroyed / Everything transforms" - milan trash can maybe but also Antoine Lavoisier
     + 217. All the falling rain is caught.
-    * 204. By looking for the origins of things we deceive ourselves about their inevitability.
+    + 204. By looking for the origins of things we deceive ourselves about their inevitability.
 Things that did not happen also have origins.
 (NNC)

-Semja
-Jesma
-Masje
-Asjem

-Rosindarch
-Sorindarch
-Sirondarch
-Arsinchord
-Sarinchord
-Shirancord
-Orchidsarn
-Sorchinard
-Sordanrich
-Sordinrach
-Sardinroch
-Risardnoch
+    + 91. If you make rules only you can win by, they will play by other rules.
+NGP

 Whereto the almighty answered, not displeased.
 A nice and subtle happiness I see